censys-ml/censys-ml/README.md

 ## Supported Sources

-N.B.
-All sources must supply data that is structured as a standard single-line JSON
+**Note**: All sources must supply data that is structured as a standard single-line JSON

 ### Standard Input (STDIN)